peta-pico/nanopub-services/README.md

     $ docker-compose up -d

-You should now be able to access the services via the subdomains defined above (you might have to restart your web server, e.g. with `sudo service nginx restart`).
+You should now be able to access the services via the subdomains defined above (you might have to restart your web server, e.g. with `service nginx restart` or `service apache2 restart`).

 ## Updating